 The Company offers retirement programs that are intended to supplement the employee's personal savings.
 The programs include the NOV Inc. 401(k) and Retirement Savings Plan ("401k Plan") and the NOV Inc. Supplemental Savings Plan ("Supplemental Plan").
 The Company's U.S. employees, including its executives, are generally eligible to participate in the 401k Plan.
-Employees of the Company whose base salary meets or exceeds a certain dollar threshold and whose position is deemed to be eligible as established by the Company's benefits plan administrative committee are generally eligible to participate in the Supplemental Plan.
-Participation in the 401k Plan and Supplemental Plan is voluntary.
+Employees of the Company whose base salary meets or exceeds a certain dollar threshold and whose position is deemed to be eligible as established by the Company's benefits plan administrative committee are generally eligible to participate in the 401k Plan and Supplemental Plan is voluntary.
 The Supplemental Plan is a non-qualified plan that allows participants to continue saving and receiving Company contributions towards retirement when, due to compensation and contribution ceilings established under the Internal Revenue Code, they or the Company can no longer contribute to the 401k Plan.

 In 2022, the Compensation Committee adopted a retirement policy for equity awards (the "Equity Retirement Program").
 The Equity Retirement Program provides certain benefits to long-term employees to permit such individuals to elect retirement, including (i) full or partial continued vesting of certain equity awards, and (ii) an extended post-employment exercise period for non-qualified stock options and stock appreciation rights.
 If the award (i.e., restricted stock units or non-qualified stock options, etc.) was granted more than twelve (12) months prior to the retirement date, such awards will continue to vest based upon the original vesting dates in the applicable award agreements.
 For grants that were issued less than twelve (12) months prior to the retirement date requested by the employee, a prorated amount of the award will continue to vest based on the number of full calendar months between the grant date and such retirement date.
 Shares will be held until the scheduled vesting date.
-The retiree will be required to agree to certain post-employment restrictions, including non-competition and non-solicitation covenants, in order to retain his or her equity.
+The retiree will be required to agree to certain postemployment restrictions, including non-competition and non-solicitation covenants, in order to retain his or her equity.
 The Equity Retirement Program applies to the 2022 equity awards and any future equity awards granted to eligible employees.
-The Compensation Committee also authorized and directed the Company to adopt an amendment to the Company's group health plan to provide extended medical benefits for certain employees in the United States (the "Retiree Medical Plan"), which outlines the circumstances under which an employee who provides services in the United States will be eligible to receive post-employment medical coverage until such individuals are eligible to receive medical benefits under Medicare.
-Coverage will end for the retiree and their dependents when the retiree turns age sixty-five (65) and becomes eligible to participate in Medicare.
-Coverage will also end if the retiree is eligible to receive comprehensive medical coverage under another employer's
+The Compensation Committee also authorized and directed the Company to adopt an amendment to the Company's group health plan to provide extended medical benefits for certain employees in the United States (the "Retiree Medical Plan"), which outlines the circumstances under which an employee who provides services in the United States will end for the retiree and their dependents when the retiree turns age sixty-five (65) and becomes eligible to participate in Medicare.
+Coverage will also end if the retiree is eligible or becomes eligible to receive comprehensive medical coverage under another employer's group health plan, the retiree provides services to a competitor of the Company, or the retiree fails to pay the required premium